Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 4- Quit smoking:

 One of the leading causes of high cholesterol and an increased risk of cardiovascular disease is smoking.
-Stopping smoking improves health and lowers Cardiovascular disease risk.
-Your doctor can provide resources and support to help you quit smoking, such as nicotine replacement therapy or counseling.
+Stopping smoking improves health and lowers cardiovascular disease risk.
+Your doctor can provide resources and support to help you quit smoking, such as nicotine replacement therapy or counselling.

 5- Manage stress:

-Chronic stress can increase your risk of Cardiovascular disease.
-Finding ways to manage stress, such as through exercise, relaxation techniques, or counseling, can help improve your heart health.
+Chronic stress can increase your risk of cardiovascular disease.
+Finding ways to manage stress, such as through exercise, relaxation techniques, or counselling, can help improve your heart health.
 Some stress management techniques you can try include:

 • Deep breathing